matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Map.md

 DataTable Maps are returned on all queries that involve multiple sites and/or multiple periods.
 The Maps will contain a DataTable for each site and period combination.

-The Map implements some of the features of the DataTable such as queueFilter and getRowsCount.
+The Map implements some DataTable such as [queueFilter()](/api-reference/Piwik/DataTable/Map#queuefilter) and getRowsCount.

 Methods
 -------